 This trailhead is accessible to hikers only.
-Hikers can access the trail from the campground, and continue north eight miles to the trailhead.
-Hikers can access the trail from the restrooms near the picnic area, and continue south two and one half miles to the Owens Creek Waterfall.
-This section of trail is open to hikers only, and takes you over rocky outcroppings and on steep ridges.
+Hikers can take the trail from the campground, and continue north eight miles to the Highway 27 trailhead, or access the trail from the restrooms near the picnic area, and continue south two and one half miles to the Owens Creek Waterfall.
+The southern portion of trail is open to hikers only, and takes you over rocky outcroppings and on steep ridges.

 Owens Creek Trailhead (Milepost 52.4)

 The Owens Creek Trailhead is open to hikers only.
 This strenuous stretch of trail takes you over rocky outcroppings and on steep ridges.
 This is a great place for hikers to start a short or long hike.
-The trail continues north for seven miles to the Highway 27 or Utica-Regantown Road Trailhead.
+The trail continues north, through the Rocky Springs site, to the Highway 27 Trailhead nine miles away.